Multiple Myeloma Testing

 mSMART 2.0: Classification of Active MM

-Mayo Clinic Multiple Myeloma group has developed a stratification of active myeloma into standard-risk, intermediate-risk, and high-risk, based on immunophentypic, cytogenetic and molecular genetic findings.
+Mayo Clinic Multiple Myeloma group has developed a stratification of active myeloma into standard risk, intermediate risk, and high risk, based on immunophenotypic, cytogenetic, and molecular genetic findings.
 This classification is used to guide patient therapy.
 For more information on the classification and therapeutic recommendations, please visit the site mSMART.org.

 Testing: Immunophenotypic Assessment

-Mayo Clinic Department of Laboratory Medicine and Pathology, and Mayo Medical Laboratories provide myeloma-specific tests that are used for stratification and therapy guidance of myeloma patients.
+The Mayo Clinic Department of Laboratory Medicine and Pathology and Mayo Clinic Laboratories provide myeloma-specific tests that are used for stratification and therapy guidance of myeloma patients.
 There are several immunophenotyping tests to identify, quantify, and characterize clonal plasma cells.
 PCPRO assay determines clonality of bone marrow plasma cells, as well as their proliferation rate and the percentage of polyclonal plasma cells.
 PBLI test measures the frequency of circulating plasma cells in the peripheral blood.
-Finally MRDMM assay identifies rare clonal plasma cells with high sensitivity.
+Finally, MRDMM assay identifies rare clonal plasma cells with high sensitivity.